omkartralsawala/LetsUpgrade-AI-ML/README.md

 # LetsUpgrade-AI-ML
 assignments

-These are the assignments given to me by Let'sUpgrade team
+These are the python assignments given to me by Let'sUpgrade team